BooleanCat/go-functional/README.md

 standard library).
 Iterators within the `itx` package are of the type `itx.Iterator[V]` or `itx.Iterator2[V, W]`.

-Iterators come in several varieties and it's important to be aware of the distinction between them.

-- Most iterators are `🔵 finite`, but some are `🔴 infinite` (never terminate) and care should be taken when consuming `🔴 infinite` iterators to avoid deadlocking.
-- Iterators are either `🟣 primary` or `🟡 secondary`. `🟣 primary` iterators create new iterators and do not consume other iterators (e.g. `it.NaturalNumbers`). `🟡 secondary` iterators consume other iterators (e.g. `it.Filter`).

-Iterators documented below will be tagged with the above information.
+There are two important factors to consider when using iterators:

+1. Some iterators yield an infinite number of values and care should be taken to avoid consuming (using functions such as `slices.Collect`) otherwise it's likely to cause an infinite while loop.
+2. Many iterators take another iterator as an argument (such as Filter or Map).
+Avoid using an iterator after it has been passed to another iterator otherwise you'll risk multiple functions consuming a single (likely not thread-safe) iterator and causing confusing and difficult to debug behaviour.

-### NaturalNumbers <sup>`🟣 primary` `🔴 infinite`</sup>
+### NaturalNumbers

 NaturalNumbers yields all non-negative integers in ascending order.